Togi Makabe: NEVER Openweight Champion (2014–2015)

+Great Bash Heel reunion (2015–present)

 In December, Makabe and Honma won their block in the 2015 World Tag League with a record of four wins and two losses, advancing to the finals of the tournament.
 On December 9, Makabe and Honma defeated Los Ingobernables de Japón (Evil and Tetsuya Naito) in the finals to win the 2015 World Tag League.
 On January 4, 2016, at Wrestle Kingdom 10 in Tokyo Dome, Makabe and Honma defeated Bullet Club's Doc Gallows and Karl Anderson to win the IWGP Tag Team Championship.
 They made their first successful title defense on February 14 at The New Beginning in Niigata in a rematch against Gallows and Anderson.
 They lost the title to Guerrillas of Destiny (Tama Tonga and Tanga Loa) on April 10 at Invasion Attack 2016.
 From July 18 to August 12, Makabe took part in the 2016 G1 Climax, where he finished with a record of four wins and five losses.
 In December, Makabe and Honma advanced to the finals of the 2016 World Tag League by winning their block with a record of five wins and two losses.
 On December 10, Makabe and Honma defeated the reigning IWGP Tag Team Champions Guerrillas of Destiny to win the 2016 World Tag League, becoming the first ever team to win the tournament in two consecutive years.
 On January 4, 2017, at Wrestle Kingdom 11 in Tokyo Dome, Makabe and Honma took part in a three-way match for the IWGP Tag Team Championship, which was won by Tomohiro Ishii and Toru Yano.
 On February 21, Makabe celebrated his 20th year as a professional wrestler with a special event promoted by NJPW.
 In the main event, Makabe and Honma defeated IWGP Tag Team Champions Ishii and Yano in a non-title match.

 On January 30, 2019, Makabe, Taguchi and Yano defeated Bullet Club to win the NEVER Openweight 6-Man Tag Team Championship.